rohithateappple/MegaGridDocumentation/docs/grid-interactions/pathfinding.md

 #### 1. Limiting `MaxPathLength` and `MaxIterations`
 Always set limits on these two parameters, regardless of grid size.

-- ``Path Length`` should never exceed an agent’s available movement points.
+- ``MaxPathLength`` should never exceed an agent’s available movement points.
 - `MaxIterations` rarely needs to be higher than **40,000**.

 #### 2. Dynamically Adjusting Biases